Bios for authors Clark Hays and Kathleen McFall

-Between the two of them, Clark Hays and Kathleen McFall have worked in writing jobs ranging from cowboy-poet to energy journalist to restaurant reviewer to university press officer.
-After they met, their writing career took center stage when they wrote the first book in The Cowboy and the Vampire Collection as a test for marriage.
-They passed.
-The book was picked up by Llewellyn with a first edition published in 1999, making it among the earliest stories in the resurgence of the undead myth.
 Clark and Kathleen have won several writing awards, including a Pushcart Prize nomination (Clark) and a fiction fellowship from Oregon Literary Arts (Kathleen).
-The books in The Cowboy and the Vampire Collection have been honored with a Best Books of 2014 by Kirkus Reviews, Best Books of 2016 by IndieReader, and Silver IPPY Medalist in horror for 2017.
+The books in The Cowboy and the Vampire Collection have been honored with a Best Books of 2014 by Kirkus Reviews, Best Books of 2016 by IndieReader and a Silver IPPY Medalist in horror for 2017.

-Clark received a B.A. in history from Montana State University.
-He has published poetry and short fiction in a number of probably now-defunct journals.
-Professionally, he has worked for Portland-based Central City Concern (an advocacy organization for the homeless) as a senior grant writer, and as a senior writer and strategist for an international financial services corporation.
-A Texas native, Clark lived all over the world as a kid, following his father's profession as an oil drilling engineer, eventually landing in Montana where he spent his formative years on the family ranch.
+A native of Texas, Clark received a B.A. in history from Montana State University.
+He has published poetry and short fiction in a number of journals.
+Professionally, he worked for Portland-based Central City Concern (an advocacy organization for the homeless and veterans) as a senior grant writer, and later as a writer and strategist for an international financial services corporation.
+Clark lived all over the world as a kid, following his father's profession as a legendary wildcat oil drilling engineer, eventually landing in White Hall, Montana where he spent his formative years on the family's 2500-acre cattle ranch.

 Kathleen received a B.S. in geology from George Washington University and a M.A. in Communications/Film Studies from The American University.
-She worked as a petroleum geologist before transitioning to writing.
-Her work in journalism has been widely published, with articles focused on energy, the environment, and bioscience.
-For more than a decade, she served as a director of communications and senior advisor to the dean at Oregon Health & Science University School of Medicine.
+Early on, she worked as a geologist investigating novel alternative fossil fuels before transitioning to writing.
+Her work in journalism has been widely published, with articles focused on energy, the environment and bioscience.
+She was a staff writer/editor for Financial Times-Energy and McGraw-Hill trade publications, and provided communications consulting for a wide list of clients, including tribal interests and public power entities.
+More recently, she served as director of communications and senior advisor to the dean at the Oregon Health & Science University School of Medicine.
 She was born and raised in Washington, D.C.